dcouch440/marios_reviews/README.md

 #### 3/19/2021

 ***
+## `About this App`

-This is a week 4-5 ` Ruby/Rails ` Epicodus school project.\
+- This is a week 4-5 ` Ruby/Rails ` Epicodus school project.
-This app uses postgresql to leave reviews for products.\
+- This app uses postgresql to leave reviews for products.
-Requirements for products include: Name, Cost, and Country of Origin.\
+- Requirements for products include: Name, Cost, and Country of Origin.
-Requirements for reviews include: Author, Content Body, Rating.\
+- Requirements for reviews include: Author, Content Body, Rating.
-requirements for users include ownership of reviews, and admin roles for crud functionality.
+- requirements for users include ownership of reviews, and admin roles for -crud functionality.

+- User roles have the ability to add reviews which will query the server with the inputted info.

+- Full crud control is left in for admin users (selected through boolean).
+- Routes pertaining to these controls are locked unless authorizations are met.
 ***
 ### `Technology Used:`

 * Ruby `2.6.6`
 * Rails `5.2.0`
 * Html
-* Css
-* Flex Box
-* Css Grid
+* CSS - Grid - Flex
 * Embedded Ruby
 * PostgreSQL
 * Bundler
 * TDD (Test-driven development)
 * RSpec
 * capybara
+* faker
+* shoulda matcher
+* devise
+* puma
 * Pry
 * ByeBug
 * git